henrik7264/PY_Actors/README.md

 The progress of this library depends a lot on the interest for it and if the overall goals actually are met.

 ## Required software
-The ReSyAct library depends on the following software:
+The Actors library depends on the following software:

 * Python3 (Seen it run on a Python v3.6)
 * C++ compiler suporting v17.